-The dentists described to us the methods they used to help patients understand treatment options discussed.
-These included for example; photographs, models, videos and X-ray images.
+The dentist described to us the methods they used to help patients understand treatment options discussed.
+These included for example photographs, models and X-ray images to help them better understand the diagnosis and treatment.

 Are services responsive to people's needs?